Madonna (album): Contemporaneous

 Jeff Simon, music critic for The Buffalo News, predicted Madonna would overtake Debbie Harry as "blonde dance-rock queen".

-The production was also considered high-quality and pristine, its dance style "music-and-motion" and "will go down a storm in discos."
+The production was also considered high-quality and pristine; its dance style was described as "music-and-motion" and as likely to "go down a storm in discos."
 Explained Simon, "she debuts by veering between the electric and pop sides of electro-pop and sounds good either way."
-As Marcia Smith opened her review for The Boston Globe, "combine Madonna's vocal energy with a strong, driving beat and you have the makings of this hot dance album."
-Less positively, Dave Rimmer of magazine Smash Hits argued Madonna's music suffered from attempting to be "Madonna Summer".
+Marcia Smith opened her review for The Boston Globe, "combine Madonna's vocal energy with a strong, driving beat and you have the makings of this hot dance album."
+Less positively, Dave Rimmer of Smash Hits argued Madonna's music suffered from attempting to be "Madonna Summer".
 Richard Defendorf, music critic for Orlando Sentinel, opined: "Madonna not only turns out some decent tunes (...) in a straight and clean musical style, but her lyrics – usually simple disco fare – twist neatly around the perpetually gyrating sounds produced by her backup musicians".
-However, he criticited her "tiny" voice.
+However, he criticized her "tiny" voice.
+Music Week felt that Madonna "tends to sound like a different singer on every track" and predicted that the album would only find success "through the dance music market", though opined that the "Rachel Sweet-type pop tracks could attract interest elsewhere".

-An extremely unfavorable review came from The Arizona Republics Woody Wilson.
-He derogatorily categorized the genre as "Chipmunks in Discoland", with a "cross between Brenda Lee and Alvin and the Chipmunks" over an extremely simple drum-machine-and-synth arrangement.
-When it came to the lyrics, no critic thought they detracted from the experience, but were not Shakespeare-level and could have been better.
+A strongly unfavorable review came from The Arizona Republics Woody Wilson.
+He dismissively categorized the genre as "Chipmunks in Discoland", with a "cross between Brenda Lee and Alvin and the Chipmunks" over an extremely simple drum-machine-and-synth arrangement.
+Madonna's songwriting and lyrics were frequently criticized.